wlj89/SFCI/README.md

     f) `num_thread`: number of cores to be used

     g) `filename`: file name of input integral.
 See below for more details.

+    h) `init_hf`: bitstring of the inital HF determinant written in decimal form.

-    h) `bucket_unit`(optional): bucket memory allocation unit size.
+    i) `bucket_unit`(optional): bucket memory allocation unit size.
 Since there is no obvious way to predict the size of buckets in a SpMSpVM, each bucket's memory is allocated generously.
 The default value is 60000, which is good for the most cases.
 But it might still lead to overflow.
 If this happens, increase bucket_unit for remedy.

 3. run with